prevwong/craft.js/.changeset/stupid-onions-mate.md

 '@craftjs/core': patch
 ---

-Add custom metadata to the UserComponent that can be brought into Node
+Add a property `info` to `UserComponent`, which will be copied to `Node`, but will not be serialized.